Turing-Drive/autodrive-license-client/README.md

 python3 ./collect_hwid.py --customer <YOUR_COMPANY_NAME>
 ```

-This will generate a file license_request.json in the current directory.
-It also prints the HWID SHA-256 hash to the console.
+This will generate a file named `license_request-<HWID>.json` in the current directory, where `<HWID>` is derived from the machine’s hardware fingerprint.
+The script will also print the HWID (SHA-256 hash) to the console.

 ## Output Format